Editor’s note: list counts down from best to worst.

 3) Tim Legler, three-point field goal percentage, ’95-’96

 Defending champion and All-Star Glen Rice came into the Three-Point Shootout in 1996 in San Antonio as a heavy favorite, but instead a little-known journeyman guard walked away with the title.
-It was a long journey to All-Star weekend for Legler, who was barely recruited out of high school, undrafted in 1988 out of La Salle, and spent two years playing pro ball in Europe and the CBA before finally reaching the NBA in 1990.
-Over his first seven years in the league Legler signed with and was waived by the Suns, Timberwolves, Nuggets, Bullets, Jazz, Mavericks, and Warriors, before finally catching on long term in Washington in ’95-’96.
-He couldn’t do much besides shoot from long range, but for that one season he was basically unstoppable at that one skill.
-After winning the Three-Point Shootout in February (where he became the first player to score 20+ points in all three rounds), Legler held off Steve Kerr down the stretch to lead the NBA in three-point field goal percentage at 52.2%.
-That total is still the third highest of all time in a single season, trailing only Kerr’s 52.4% in ’94-’95 and Kyle Korver’s 53.6% in ’09-’10.
-Though Legler lasted four more seasons with Washington, he played in only 76 total games during that time due to knee issues.
+It was a long journey to All-Star weekend for Legler, who was barely recruited out of high school, un-drafted in 1988 out of La Salle, and spent two years playing pro ball in Europe and the CBA before finally reaching the NBA.
+He couldn’t do much besides shoot from long range, but in the ’95-’96 season with the Bullets, Legler was basically unstoppable at that one skill.
+After a record breaking performance in that Three-Point Shootout, Legler finished the season at 52.2% on three-point field goals, the third highest single season total in NBA history.
+He lasted four more seasons with the Bullets but played in only 76 more games due to knee issues that ultimately forced him to retire.

 2) Howie Dallmar, total assists, ’47-’48

-Like most offensive stats, assist totals tend to ebb and flow throughout the different offensively styled eras of the NBA but they have never even come close to bottoming out to where they were when the league first formed.
-The first player ever to lead the league in total assists was Ernie Calverley in ’46-’47, with 202.
-One season later Dallmar, a guard for the Philadelphia Warriors, won the assists title with just 120.
+When he led the league in the category in ’47-’48, Dallmar compiled just 120 assists.
 To put that in perspective, Bob Cousy would total 547 assists just six years later, John Stockton regularly compiled over 1,100 assists in a season, and James Harden recently led the league with 907.
-To be fair, this was hardly Dallmar’s fault, as the BAA cut the number of regular season games from 60 to 48 in ’47-’48 due to several franchises folding.
-It was by far the shortest season in BAA/NBA history (they extended it back to 60 in ’48-’49) and the offensive totals reflected that.
-Dallmar finished with a paltry 2.5 assists per game, which somehow placed him second in the league after Calverley.
-He also led the BAA in defensive win shares that season, and in the postseason was tops in total assists and personal fouls, as the Warriors lost in the Finals to the Baltimore Bullets.
-Dallmar played just one more season as a pro before retiring to take over the head coaching position at the University of Pennsylvania, and later at his alma mater, Stanford.
+To be fair this was hardly Dallmar’s fault, as the BAA cut the number of regular season games from 60 to 48 in ’47-’48 due to several franchises folding and the offensive totals reflected that.
+Dallmar finished with a paltry 2.5 assists per game for the Philadelphia Warriors, which somehow placed him second in the league after Ernie Calverley.
+He played one more season in the NBA before retiring to become a coach.
+In his three BAA seasons, Dallmar averaged 9.6 points and 2.3 assists per game but he did claim a title with the Warriors in 1947.

 1) Jim Les, three-point field goal percentage, ’90-’91

-Similar to Tim Legler, it was a long and circuitous road for Les to the top of the NBA leaderboard.
-He was a star point guard at Bradley, but standing just 5″11′ and not particularly athletic, Les fell to the third round of the 1986 Draft.
+It was a long and circuitous road for Les to the top of the NBA leaderboard.
+A star point guard at Bradley, he fell to the third round of the 1986 draft due to concerns over his 5″11′ height.
 Over the next four years Les was cut by the Hawks, 76ers (twice), Jazz, Clippers, and Hornets, and spent some time in both the WBL and CBA.
-He finally caught on with the Kings, who first gave Les a 10-day contract in December of 1990 and later signed him for the remainder of the season.
-He appeared in just 55 games that season, averaging 24.8 minutes per game, but shot lights out from long range and led the league at 46.1% from the field on three pointers.
-Les was invited to the Three-Point Shootout that February and finished in second place behind event legend Craig Hodges.
-After playing bits and pieces of five more NBA seasons with the Kings and Hawks, Les was done for good in 1995, securing his place as the most unlikely league leader in NBA history.
+He finally caught on with the Kings in ’90-’91, appearing in 55 games and shooting a league leading 46.1% on three-point field goals.
+He also participated in the All-Star Three-Point Shootout that season, finishing in second place behind Craig Hodges.
+Les played bits and pieces of another five seasons in the NBA before retiring in 1995 with career averages of 3.5 points and 2.8 assists per game.